Photocredit: Steve Spring –Marine Photo Bank

-Dunder Koch Arquitecture, a specialist in high-performance materials.
+Dunder Koch Arquitecture is a specialist in high-performance materials.
 Focused on innovation and sustainability.
 A designer of bricks or slates potentially made from lint and wood composite.

-Opcycle, uses innovative recycling platforms to foster community and economic development in areas with limited access to markets and materials.
-Opcycle focuses on creating custom-made solutions with low technical requirements that can be community run and that are adapted for each case.
+Opcycle uses innovative recycling platforms to foster community and economic development in areas with limited access to markets and materials.
+Opcycle focuses on creating custom-made solutions with low technical requirements that can be community-run and that adapted for each case.